yuricorrea/yuricorrea/README.md

-<h1 align="center">Hi 👋, I'm Yuri Correa</h1>
+<h1 align="left">Hi, I'm Yuri Correa</h1>
-<h3 align="center">Professional with more than 10 years of experience, always working on projects for big companies.
+<h3 align="left">Professional with more than 10 years of experience, always working on projects for big companies.
 I have the algorithm as my main stack and Javascript has accompanied me throughout my career.
 I have professionally used React Native, React.js, Node.js, PHP, Java, Mysql, SQL Server, Firebase, Amazon AWS, CSS.
 I have a great ability to adapt to projects and technologies.
 I’m also a good teammate.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">